kailash-manasarovar/statement/docs/timeline/2023/june.md

 - At the time I saw this I didn't really understand what I was looking at as nothing made any sense other than Domingo was "getting me back" for not allowing him to control me in 2014.

 !!! info "Interestingly"
-    - I saw a collection of Youtube videos of him in musical scenarios where I felt a girl may be being targeted.
+    - There are other YouTube videos with him in musical scenarios where I felt a girl may be being targeted.

 ## Sunday 16th June Alicante airport